kaush4l/Indigo_client/README.md

 This is build the project and open the react project in localhost:3000

- ### To start use
+ ## Running locally through command line
  ~~~
+ npm install
  npm run start
  ~~~

- ### Runnning using Docker container
+ ## Runnning using Docker container

 Docker should be installed and the should be running already Use 'sudo' if required

 ~~~
-$ docker build -t indigoClient . // builds the docker image with the tag name indigo:latest
+$ docker build -t indigo_client . // builds the docker image with the tag name indigo:latest
-$ docker run -p 8080:8080 -t indigoClient //Deploys the image in a docker container
+$ docker run -p 3000:8080 -t indigo_client //Deploys the image in a docker container
 ~~~
+Maps the 3000 port in docker container to 8080 port in the DockerHost or the fromt end

 ## Learning goals:
+  - axios(communication)
+  - communication between docker containers(docker-compose)
+  - RESTful call(or calls between containers)
- - axios(communication), communication between docker containers, RESTful call, Hot reloading in docker.
+  - Hot reloading in docker.
+  - Frontend testing